chrisy/ptptest/README.md

 ## Bulk transfer mechanism

-Two modes: Local client requests object or remote client sends an object without solicitation.
+Two modes: Local client requests object and the remote responds to that request, or a remote client sends an object without solicitation.

+The receiving client is responsible for managing the transfer by requesting outstanding blocks.
+Currently this targets a specific sender though a later iteration may discover which clients have the blocks required and request these blocks from any such client that can satisfy the request.

 Sending of object: